Zimmermann telegram: British interception

 Hall passed the telegram to the British Foreign Office on February 5 but still warned against releasing it.
 Meanwhile, the British discussed possible cover stories to explain to the Americans how they obtained the coded text of the telegram and to explain how they obtained the cleartext of the telegram without letting anyone know that the codes had been broken.
 Furthermore, the British needed to find a way to convince the Americans the message was not a forgery.

 For the first story, the British obtained the coded text of the telegram from the Mexican commercial telegraph office.
 The British knew that since the German embassy in Washington would relay the message by commercial telegraph, the Mexican telegraph office would have the coded text.
 "Mr. H", a British agent in Mexico, bribed an employee of the commercial telegraph company for a copy of the message.
 Sir Thomas Hohler, the British ambassador in Mexico, later claimed to have been "Mr. H" or at least to have been involved with the interception in his autobiography.
 The coded text could then be shown to the Americans without embarrassment.

 Moreover, the retransmission was encoded with the older code 13040 and so by mid-February, the British had the complete text and the ability to release the telegram without revealing the extent to which the latest German codes had been broken.
 (At worst, the Germans might have realized that the 13040 code had been compromised, but that was a risk worth taking against the possibility of United States entry into the war.)
 Finally, since copies of the 13040 code text would also have been deposited in the records of the American commercial telegraph company, the British had the ability to prove the authenticity of the message to the American government.

 As a cover story, the British could publicly claim that their agents had stolen the telegram's decoded text in Mexico.
 Privately, the British needed to give the Americans the 13040 code so that the American government could verify the authenticity of the message independently with their own commercial telegraphic records, but the Americans agreed to back the official cover story.
-The German Foreign Office refused to consider that their codes could have been broken but sent Eckardt on a witch hunt for a traitor in the embassy in Mexico.
-Eckardt indignantly rejected those accusations, and the Foreign Office eventually declared the embassy exonerated.
+The German Foreign Office refused to consider that their codes could have been broken but sent Von Eckardt on a witch hunt for a traitor in the embassy in Mexico.
+Von Eckardt indignantly rejected those accusations, and the Foreign Office eventually declared the embassy exonerated.